CANSSI Ontario Research Day 2024

 Overdispersed or under-reported?
 A practical look at network autoregressions for under-reported infectious disease dataLan Wen, Department of Statistics and Actuarial Science, University of Waterloo

-Estimating the average causal effects of food substitution strategiesJoseph Jay Williams, Computer Science, University of Toronto
+Estimating the average causal effects of food substitution strategiesJoseph Jay Williams, Department of Computer Science, University of Toronto

 -